AllenInstitute/SWDB_2018/Git/03 - Working with Github.md

 1. Right-click the `AllenInstitute` remote and click "Fetch AllenInstitute".
 This just checks Github for changes.
 2. Right-click the `AllenInstitute/master` branch and choose "Fast-forward changes from AllenInstitute/master".

 That's it -- now you've incorporated changes from `AllenInstitute/master` to your local repository.
-You can now update the Github's copy of your fork's master branch by clicking "Push".
+You can now update your GitHub fork's master branch by clicking "Push".

 Now we want to make some changes to this repository.
-Not the AllenInstitute copy, but just your local copy and your fork on Github.
+Not the AllenInstitute copy, but just your local copy and your fork on GitHub.

 #### Loop Step 2: Create a topic branch and make a change